 However, these machines are much more expensive than Sewing embroidery combo machines.
-Long story short, a sewing embroidery combo machine will handle all of your sewing needs and can help you get started in embroidery.
+Long story short, a sewing embroidery combo machine will handle all your sewing needs and help you get started in embroidery.

 Best sewing machine overall

 The Singer Stylist 7258 is an excellent choice for beginners and intermediate sewers.
 It has what I consider to be must-haves in a new machine, with 203 different stitches available and easy threading thanks to its Top Drop Bobbin design.
 The Top Drop-in Bobbin is easy to thread and see, so you won’t run out of thread in the middle of a seam.
 Programmable Needle Up/Down allows for quilting, sewing appliques, or topstitching with adjustable stitch length & width visible on an LCD screen!
-You can create and embellish fashions, home decor, or anything else you want!
+You can create and embellish fashions, home decor, or anything else!
 To me, the best overall machine for the money.

 - Machine Size: 14.5 x 7.5 x 12

 - 100 Built-In Stitches

 - Fast Drop bobbin placement